 How old are you?

 Another important factor to determine your investment horizon is age.
 The older you get the more you should worry about capital preservation.
-When we are younger we can take increasingly more risks, as the loss of capital may be not as impactful as when we are older.
+When we are younger we can take increasingly more risks, as the loss of capital is not as impactful as when we are older.
+Therefore, we pursue a capital accumulation strategy.
+As opposed to older individuals who prefer capital preservation investments.

 What are your investment goals?